github/docs/content/organizations/managing-membership-in-your-organization/removing-a-member-from-your-organization.md

 {%- ifversion ghec %}
 -  Removed members will also lose access to private forks of your organization's internal repositories, if the removed member is not a member of any other organization owned by the same enterprise account.
 For more information, see "[About enterprise accounts](/admin/overview/about-enterprise-accounts)."
 {%- endif %}
-- Any organization invitations sent by a removed member, that have not been accepted, are cancelled and will not be accessible.
+- Any organization invitations sent by a removed member, that have not been accepted, are canceled and will not be accessible.

 {% endwarning %}